tearflake/symp-intro/docs/symp.md

 ### 2.2 informal semantics

 Every program in Symp is wrapped up within the tree data structure.
 Each tree consists of a node which may terminate as a leaf node, or may branch out further as a parent to a set of child nodes.
 This structure may indefinitely recursively repeat at each node.
-In theory, there exist cyclic and acyclic kinds of trees while Symp is initially set to handle the acyclic kind.
-Symp enforces acyclic structure to keep evaluation deterministic.

 #### tree-filesystem alignment